If you have applied for the PMP exam, made the payment, and now you want your money back, you can do so.

 - If you failed the PMP exam.

 You can get your money back minus 100 USD if you want your refund at least 30 days before the expiry of your eligibility period.
-If you failed the exam, did not show up for the exam, or your eligibility period is expired, you are not entitled to get any refund.
-However in case of extenuating circumstances you can get a full refund.
+If you failed the exam, did not show up for the exam, or your eligibility period is expired, you are not entitled to any refund.
+However, in the case of extenuating circumstances you can receive a full refund.